microsoft/InnerEye-DeepLearning/docs/building_models.md

    --no-train --model_id=Prostate:1
 ```

+To evaluate the model on your own Azure ML Dataset, you can override the default dataset by adding the flag
+`--azure_dataset_id=<my dataset id>`.
+To specify more than one dataset, you can additionally add the flag `--extra_azure_dataset_ids` to specify the rest.

 ### From local checkpoints

 To evaluate a model using one or more local checkpoints, use the `local_weights_path` argument to specify the path(s) to the